Rates of convergence for nonparametric estimation of singular distributions using generative adversarial networks: Convergence rate of a GAN-based estimator

-Nonetheless, $d_\cF$ must be close to $d_{\rm eval}$ in some sense to guarantee a reasonable convergence rate because $\cF$ is the only way to take $d_{\rm eval}$ into account with the GAN approach \eqref{eq:GAN-estimator}.
-This is specified as condition (iv) of Theorem \ref{thm:rate-general}; $d_\cF$ needs to be close to $d_{\rm eval}$ only on a relatively small class of distributions.
+In conclusion, $d_{\rm eval}$ is not necessarily identical to $d_\cF$ in our analysis.
+Nonetheless, $d_\cF$ should be close to $d_{\rm eval}$ in some sense because GAN constructs an estimator by minimizing $d_\cF(Q_\bg, \bbP_n)$ over $\bg \in \cG$.
+This is specified as condition (iv) of Theorem \ref{thm:rate-general}: $d_\cF$ needs to be close to $d_{\rm eval}$ only on a relatively small class of distributions.